xliao8/NeMO-Analytics/Everything about NeMO.md

 *1.2.1 Home page*

 The homepage of the NeMO platform is the "My Workspace" Dashboard.
-At any time on the site, you can return to the homepage by clicking the NeMO icon in the top left corner.
+At any time, you can return to the homepage by clicking the NeMO icon in the top left corner.

 <img width="1378" height="648" alt="image" src="https://github.com/user-attachments/assets/1695c719-5d58-41c7-8a4c-ca0a28a5e7a9" />